RioAraki/cpptutorial/note.md

 		8. Keyword static: This function is only declared for the current translation unit (it is internal, not visible to other files)
 		9. Other possible linker error: duplicate function name (even function in header file)
 		10. Keyword inline: put the function body with parameter into where it is called directly.
+	8. Variables in C++
+		1. keyword: unsigned, an integer does not have sign bit
+		2. char: 1byte; short: 2 bytes; int: 4 bytes; long: usually 4 bytes;
+		3. compiler will treat the value differently based on the data type
+		eg: if you have char a = 65, it would print out 'A'; short a = 'A', it would print out 65
+		4. Core difference between different data types is the bytes allocated for each unit.
+		5. float & double -> if f is appended, it is a float.
+Otherwise it is a double
+		6. Though bool only takes one 'bit' to represent 0 or 1.
+We still need one 'byte' to store it because we cannot manipulate one 'bit' in memory.
+		7. sizeof (type) -> check the size of certain type